pattharock/SELF_LEARNING_NOTES/Styling/main.md

 The `style` property is more powerful than it seems.
 Till now, we have only been performing `static styling` i.e. there is no way for styles to change based on user interaction.

-Luckily for us, the `styles` property can accept an array of inline style objects or styleshet references which can help us achieve dynamic styling.
+Luckily for us, the `styles` property can accept an array of inline style objects or stylesheet references which can help us achieve dynamic styling.
 This can be though of as analogous to applying multiple CSS classes to an HTML element i.e. `<div class="box red">`

 Consider the example below.
 We want to change the background color to purple when `isActive` prop is set to `true`.